"Dealing with other drivers in San Francisco is almost like going to war." -- Mom

 The plan was to head to another Chinese restaurant for dinner.
 However, my father had such a hard time finding a parking spot that we almost decided not to stay.
 Mom was about to call Henry to tell him we were leaving when Dad found a place to park at the last minute.
 Our group then had dinner together before going separate ways.
 The food wasn't that good, but at least Mom was able to take a break from cooking.

-Due to all the traveling, my parents and I were totally exhausted when we got home.
+Having walked so much, the three of us were totally exhausted when we got home.
 MapMyRun says we walked a total of around 12 miles - which is a new record for us.
 I'd say that burned off quite a few calories. :-)

 On the whole, this had to be one of our best day trips ever.
 I had no idea San Francisco could be so much fun.
 I'm hoping similar events are planned for the future.
 In the meantime, you can see pictures from the field trip here.